 Optimized Ecommerce EP 019 – How to use Unique Value Propositions to Increase ProfitsListen to the episode:

-Welcome to Episode #19 of Optimized Ecommerce – How to use Unique Value Propositions to Increase Profits.
+Welcome to Episode 019 of Optimized Ecommerce – How to use Unique Value Propositions to Increase Profits.
 I’m your host for today Tanner Larsson CEO of BGS.

 BGS means Build Grow Scale!
 It is a community that we founded where eCommerce entrepreneurs and physical product sellers come to learn how to take their businesses to the next level.

 We’ll be joined today by Alexander Nikolsky or Aleks as we call him.
 He’s a resident Revenue Optimization Expert who’s been with Build Grow Scale for almost three years now.
 Aleks is going to tell us why clarity is important when it comes to your website.
 He can’t stress enough why it should always be your top priority.